hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 # Known Bugs

-Stock firmware doesn't work @ 2.5GbE.
-There is a new firmware avaliable from LeoLabs that fix this issue
+The stock firmware doesn't work @ 2.5GbE.
+There is a new firmware avaliable from LeoLabs that fixes this issue.

 # Miscellaneous Links